-When you are ready for a real vacation a Week in Saint Petersburg will be that perfect holiday that will submerge you into the whirlwind of stunning palaces, colorful churches, and rich art collections.
-No secret and mystery will be left undiscovered!
-Your private guide will keep track of all timings to make this experience smooth and worry-free for you, while you are enjoying the riches that Saint Petersburg has to offer.
+When you are ready for a real vacation, a Week in Saint Petersburg will be that perfect holiday that will submerge you into the whirlwind of stunning palaces, colorful churches, and rich art collections.
+Plenty of secrets will be revealed, and mysteries will be solved!

 Spend a Great day outside of the city exploring the most charming neoclassical palace of Emperor Paul I, the only son of Empress Catherine the Great.
-Pavlovsk is a wonderful place to get away from it all.
-While more humble and less touristy than the palaces at Peterhof or Pushkin, the reconstructed palace at Pavlovsk is still very interesting.
-The palace feels more like a family home, then like a royal palace.
+Pavlovsk is a beautiful place to get away from it all.
+While more humble and less touristy than the palaces at Peterhof or Pushkin, the reconstructed palace at Pavlovsk is still fascinating.
+The castle feels more like a family home, then like a royal palace.
 The palace park is a great place to walk or have a picnic.
 It has romantic ruins, statues, forests, and streams.
 Right now, it’s dotted with cross-country skiers, horse-drawn sleighs, and there is an outdoor ice-skating rink, where you can hire skates.

 Tour of splendid Hermitage Museum: Winter Palace, Small Hermitage, Old Hermitage, New Hermitage, and General Staff Building.
-With your guide, see the state interiors of the Winter Palace, the most glorious czar residence in Russia, started by Empress Elizabeth I and finished under Catherine the Great's rule
+Explore the state interiors of the Winter Palace, the most glorious tzar residence in Russia, started by Empress Elizabeth I and finished under Catherine the Great's rule.

 Back to the full tour list

 Questions?
 Call us right now 1.855.866.8773 or email firstname.lastname@example.org

 CHOOSE YOUR DESTINATION